atomix/atomix.github.io/copycat/docs/internals.md

 Given the association of sessions to servers, we can implement linearizable session events by proxying event messages through the server to which the client is connected.
 When an event is published by the leader's state machine, the leader attempts to proxy the event batch through the appropriate follower based on the last known connection for the session.
 If the client is no longer connected to that follower, it will eventually establish a new connection, and the leader can resend the lost event messages.

-<h3 id="recovering-messages-after-a-server-failure">5.5 Recovering messages after a server failure</h3>
+<h3 id="recovering-messages-after-a-server-failure">5.5 Recovering Messages After a Server Failure</h3>

 Many implementations of the Raft consensus algorithm allow certain operations to be executed on a single node in the cluster.
 Read-only operations can safely be evaluated on a follower without losing sequential consistency by tracking the index of the last entry seen by the client.
 But because session events rely on replication of commands through the Raft log for fault tolerance, state machines must publish events only in response to operations that have been written and committed to the Raft log.
 This ensures that events are published by a majority of the cluster and will not be lost in the event of a failure because, once committed, commands themselves are guaranteed to be stored on a majority of servers.

-<h3 id="managing-log-compaction">5.6 Managing log compaction</h3>
+<h3 id="managing-log-compaction">5.6 Managing Log Compaction</h3>

 Session event messages are retained in server state machines until the client acknowledges receipt or the client's session times out.
 In the event of a server crash, servers must be able to recover session events to retain fault tolerance.
 For this reasons, state machines must ensure that commands which create session event messages are retained in the log until those events are received by their respective clients.
 If servers remove commands from their logs before related event messages have been acknowledged by clients, this can result in a liveness (good things will eventually happen) violation.
 Session events are ordered on the client based on the index of the previous event sent to the client.
 But servers lose contextual information when compacting their logs.